Unfair Insurance Practices

-Regarding the underinsured and uninsured motorist, as well as medical payments coverage, there is a limit to the coverage.
+Regarding the underinsured and uninsured motorists, as well as medical payments coverage, there is a limit to the coverage.
 The mandatory minimum in Nebraska is $25,000 per person per accident or $50,000 aggregate per accident.
 The Iowa minimum is even lower.
 Each policy must carry minimum state regulated coverages.
 You can certainly purchase more and you should speak with your agent for greater Insurance protection.

 Medical payments coverage

 Medical payments coverage is a no-fault system that pays medical bills up to the limits of the amount purchased.
 Insurers owe a good faith duty to pay medical payments coverage for reasonable and necessary health care expenses incurred to treat injuries suffered in a compensable accident.
 You can access your medical payments coverage regardless of fault.
-If in a momentary lapse you cause an accident, even a single vehicle accident, and you are injured, your medical payments coverage should pay your health care expenses up to the limits of the coverage.
+If in a momentary lapse you cause an accident, even a single-vehicle accident, and you are injured, your medical payments coverage should pay your health care expenses up to the limits of the coverage.

 Medical payments coverage is another form of first-party insurance.
 It requires the insurer to act in good faith and subject to the subjects the insurer to a claim of bad faith insurance claims handling in the absence of such good faith conduct.
-Some insurance companies will question the necessity of the care.
-Others may question the amount of the medical charges.
+Some insurance companies will question the necessity of care.
+Others may question the amount of medical charges.
 Insurers wish to avoid payment of claims, if at all possible.
-It is when insurance companies act in bad faith by violating the contract that provides for underinsured, uninsured and medical payments coverage that you have a first-party bad faith Insurance claim.
+It is when insurance companies act in bad faith by violating the contract that provides for underinsured, uninsured, and medical payments coverage that you have a first-party bad faith Insurance claim.

-Health Insurance Bad Faith
+Health Insurance, Bad Faith

 Under the Affordable Care Act, also referred to as “Obama Care”, some form of personal or group health insurance coverage is generally mandatory for individuals not covered by a government program.
 That health insurance policy is a contract.
 That contract can be enforced against the health insurer.
-If the health insurer acts in bad faith by refusing to pay reasonable claims, they it is subject to a claim of bad faith claims handling.
-Just as with fire insurance, malpractice insurance and other property damage insurance, if you buy the policy, your company owes you a duty of good faith.
+If the health insurer acts in bad faith by refusing to pay reasonable claims, it is subject to a claim of bad faith claims handling.
+Just as with fire insurance, malpractice insurance, and other property damage insurance, if you buy the policy, your company owes you a duty of good faith.

 The takeaway here is that you really cannot sue an adverse insurance company if the coverage was purchased by someone else that caused the event.
 This does not however mean that you are not a third-party insured.
-If a car owner loans the car to another driver, the coverage usually covers that driver using the car with permission of the owner.
+If a car owner loans the car to another driver, the coverage usually covers that driver using the car with the permission of the owner.
 There are exceptions.
 A lawyer can best explain.
 If a worker is on the job driving a company vehicle and the company purchased the policy, that individual employee steps into the same shoes as the policyholder.